UPDATED: APRIL 27, 2023 | 1 MIN READ

 The next time you examine the declarations page of an auto insurance policy, be sure to read the fine print to learn how reimbursement will work in the future for property loss.
-Generally, the declarations page of an insurance policy will explain the difference between the Actual Cash Value vs. Replacement Cost.
+Generally, the declarations page of your insurance policy explains whether your policy pays out the actual cash value or the replacement cost if you have a total loss.

-This minor distinction may not seem like a big deal now, but the disparity in cash reimbursement may be the difference between being able to replace your vehicle or not.
+This minor distinction may not seem like a big deal now, but the disparity in cash reimbursement may be the difference between being able to replace your vehicle and not.

 If you’re not cautious, it’s easy to end up with an insurance policy that won’t replace your car, truck, or SUV at the cost you would have personally valued.

-To calculate the Actual Cash Value (ACV) of a lost item, subtract depreciation due to wear and tear combined with age from that item’s total original value.
-Therefore, by definition, the Actual Cash Value of any personal item will be less than the initial purchase cost.
+To calculate the actual cash value of a lost item, subtract depreciation due to wear and tear combined with age from that item’s total original value.
+Therefore, by definition, the actual cash value of any personal item will be less than the initial purchase cost.

 It’s easy to understand depreciation yearly or monthly once you have established a vehicle’s salvaged value.